 Mr Beckett runs an Angus breeding and backgrounding operation in Yea, Victoria.
-He brings 40 years' experience with a major professional services firm, practising in the area of audit and corporate services to large companies with an emphasis on listed public companies, along with practical experience in doing business in Oceania.
-South-East Asia, China, Japan and India.
+He brings 40 years' experience with a major professional services firm, practising in the area of audit and corporate services to large companies with an emphasis on listed public companies, along with practical experience in doing business in Oceania, South-East Asia, China, Japan and India.
+Mr Beckett is a non-executive director of Defence Health Limited, Westbourne Capital Pty Ltd and Westbourne Credit Management Limited.

-Mr Beckett is a non-executive director of Defence Health Limited.
-Westbourne Capital Pty Ltd and Westbourne Credit Management Limited.
-He is Deputy Chairman of the Department of Defence Audit & Risk Committee and is an independent member of the Audit and Risk Committee of the Reserve Bank of Australia's wholly-owned subsidiary, Note Printing Australia Limited.
+Previous roles: Chairman of ASX-listed Basper Limited (formerly Berklee Limited), Deputy Chairman of the Department of Defence Audit & Risk Committee, and independent member of the Audit & Risk Committee of the Reserve Bank of Australia's whollyowned subsidiary, Note Printing Australia Limited.